Electric Vehicle Grand Prix: EV vs. Gas Challenge

 On October 25, 2014, five EV and five gas karts competed on the same track for the first time in Purdue history.
 The race was scheduled for October 18, but was delayed due to rain.
 Cary Racing swept the front row with a gas kart on pole, and an EV starting second.
 The gas karts dominated the race, as eventual winner Eli Salamie leading all 40 laps for Cary Racing.
 Christian Jones in the #34 PEF kart was the highest finishing EV kart in 4th.

 Interesting History

+2023

+First race since the COVID-19 pandemic, and first race returning to campus since 2013.
+With a total of 15 karts entering the race, 9 were from Purdue University and 9 were able to complete the race.

 2018

 First year for the high school event to have two races.
 The first race was red flagged so that one of the race organizers could scold the inexperienced drivers on their poor driving after a series of crashes.

 21 karts entered in collegiate race, 10 coming from Purdue University.

 2017

 The first race sanction by WKA and first high school race.

 Low for collegiate race entries with only 16 karts entered.

 First time race ran under WKA standards rather than Purdue Grand Prix standards, including full kart bodywork, no roll cages, and no seat belts or headrests.